f0lg0/kademlia-dht/README.md

 ## Thanks

 Thanks for taking the time to check out my library.
 If you found this good enough to be on `crates.io` please let me know!

+I will also make a small article about Kademlia in general.
+Check out my [blog](https://f0lg0.vercel.app/blog)!